Sophie Marceau: Personal life

 From 1985 to 2001, Marceau was in a relationship with Polish director Andrzej Żuławski.
-They have a son, Vincent, born in July 1995.
+They have a son, born in 1995.
 In 2001, Marceau separated from Żuławski and began a six-year relationship with American producer Jim Lemley.
-They have a daughter, Juliette, born in June 2002.
+They have a daughter, born in 2002.

 Marceau also had a relationship with actor Christopher Lambert beginning in 2007, with whom she appeared in the films Trivial and Cartagena.
 They separated in July 2014.
 In 2016, for about 10 months, Marceau was in a relationship with the chef and restaurant owner Cyril Lignac.
+Marceau got together with theater director Richard Caillat in 2019, but their relationship ended in 2022.

 Marceau is a classically trained cellist, as seen in the 1999 film Lost and Found.
 She is bilingual (French and English).
 She considers herself sapiosexual.